Key vote on Brexit deal debate fails in Parliament | DW | 22.10.2019

-Britain's House of Commons has issued narrow support in theory for debating Boris Johnson's Brexit deal, but rejected the government's plan to complete the process in just three days.
-What comes next is not wholly clear.
+British MPs issued narrow support for debating Boris Johnson's Brexit deal, but rejected his plan to complete the process in just three days.
+EU officials are backing a delay, but what comes next is not wholly clear.

 Boris Johnson won one key victory and suffered a key defeat on Tuesday in the lower house of Parliament.